tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/mathematical/movingMedian.md

 ### Implementation Notes
 This implementation is suitable for `Stream<BigDecimal>`, for a version that takes user-specified mapping function see [`movingMedianBy()`](/gatherers4j/gatherers/mathematical/movingmedianby/).
-By default, nulls are ignored and play no part in calculations, see `treatNullAs()` and `treatNullAZerl()` below for ways to change this behavior.
+By default, nulls are ignored and play no part in calculations, see `treatNullAs()` and `treatNullAZero()` below for ways to change this behavior.
 The default `MathContext` for all calculations is {{< jdklink linkName="MathContext.DECIMAL64" package="java.base/java/math/MathContext.html#DECIMAL64" >}}, but this can be overridden (see `withMathContext()`, below).